CONEJO GROUP - LOS PADRES CHAPTER - SIERRA CLUB

 Contact Walt Zabriskie at firstname.lastname@example.org

 To all Hike Leaders: Outings are due every month on the 15th

 WEATHER/TRAIL NOTEas of March 26, 2015:

 The EASY HIKE SERIESare for newcomers to hiking or for persons wishing to enjoy the beauty of our local area without a lot of physical effort.
 There will be frequent stops to insure everyone is together.
 A short presentation of the route will be made before the hike starts.

 The newsletter provides information about the club's various activities and at least two months of outings for advance planning.

-For a free copy of the newsletter sent by e-mail every month in PDF format send an e-mail to John Holroyd with your name and e-mail address to firstname.lastname@example.org.
-We have phased out the paper version of the newsletter and those with an e-mail address will be sent the PDF version after their paid subscription runs out.
+For a free copy of the newsletter sent by e-mail every month in PDF format send an e-mail to the Conejo Group with your name and e-mail address to email@example.com.
+We have phased out the paper version of the newsletter and those with an e-mail address will be sent a PDF version.

 Note: A subscription does not imply membership in the National Sierra Club or it's chapters or groups.

 CONEJO GROUP SIERRA CLUB